 Cause 4: They're Just Being Slow

-If you know other students from your testing center or even testing room have gotten their scores back, you should take action, call College Board, and try to get to the bottom of it.
-Speaking of, how do you know if others have received their SAT scores?
+If you know other students from your testing center or even testing room who've gotten back their scores, you should take action: call the College Board to try to get to the bottom of it.

 Where to Check If Others Have Received Their SAT Scores

-Most students test at their schools with their peers, so you'll hear through general word of mouth who got their scores (and see whether they're psyched or disappointed).
+For students who test at their schools with their peers, you'll likely hear through general word of mouth who got their scores (and whether they were psyched or disappointed).

-Make sure to have your College Board user name and password on hand so you can easily sign into your account.
-You'll see right away whether or not your scores are available for viewing.
+Make sure to have your College Board username and password on hand so you can easily sign into your account and view your scores.
 You can also see whether colleges got your scores.
 Just go to the "My Scores Sent To" page.
-If they got sent, the page will say "received" by each college.
-If not, it will still say "pending."
+If they were sent, the page will say "received" for each college.
+If not, it will say "pending."

 What to Do Once You Receive Your SAT Scores